MrGrappleMan/Fynelium-LX/README.md

 You may not like some preferences so 🪨 ➛ 🗿 as you like only after the reboot, as doing so during the script runs can result in errors 🤯

+What to do with the drive?
+Keep it as a backup troubleshooting drive!
+You can move ISOs like UBCD Live, HBCD, or even Tails if ykyk

 ### [Extra Documentation](notion.so/Bazzite-27642d161cf980a5a844e08f156d5950?source=copy_link)